FoxDotBuild/mqtt_class/slides/mqtt.md

   * Designed in 1999 at IBM.
 Opensourced in 2010.
   * Goals: Light weight, minimal battery loss, bandwidth.
-  * Not actually a message queue.
-  * MQTT is not an acronym
+  * MQTT is not an acronym.
+  * It's a message **broker**, Not actually a message queue

 ---

-# Who is Using It?

- * Find some exciting use examples.

----

 # Advantages
- * Websockets
+ * Works on Arudino, browser, desktop, mobile.
- * Low bandwidth
+ * Optimized to save bandwidth (cellular devices)
- * Standardization
+ * Standardized
+ * Standard is very compact and easy to understand
- * Well written standard docs (really!)
+ * Well written documentation (really!)
  * Transmit anything!
-(JSON, XML, binary, whatever!)
+(JSON, XML, binary, images- whatever!)

 ---

 # Alternatives

- * REST (not good)
+ * REST (not realtime)
  * Raw TCP socket (too much coding)
  * Proprietary "platforms"